jonrau1/AWS-ComplianceMachineDontStop/README.md

 `mkdir aws-cmds && cd aws-cmds`
 2. Clone this Repo
 `git clone https://github.com/jonrau1/AWS-ComplianceMachineDontStop.git`
-3. Create your Provider (see above for Link)
+3. Add your Region to the *provider.tf*
 `nano provider.tf`
+4. Enter your AWS Secret Key & AWS Access Key into *terraform.tfvars* `nano terraform.tfvars`
-4. Fill out the *variables.tf* file
+5. Fill out the *variables.tf* file
 `nano variables.tf`
-5. Ensure proper elements for your Region from Variables.tf are Referenced in Data.tf `nano data.tf`
+6. Ensure proper elements for your Region from *variables.tf* are Referenced in *data.tf* `nano data.tf`
 #### !!
 Notes on `Variables.tf` !!
 - There is a List Variable for Amazon Inspector ARNs for the Rules Packages within for US-EAST-1 and US-WEST-1 Regions (Ln 31&41 in Variables.tf), you will need to modify that whole list for regions outside of US-EAST-1/US-WEST-1 and modify the correct variable reference within `main.tf` (Ln 165 in Main.tf)